infinera/terraform-infinera-ipm-modules/use-cases/ns/README.md

 ## Define and Use the User Define Profiles
 The Constellation Network's profiles are system defined profiles which can be extending by the additional user defined profiles.
 The following steps are required to customize the network profiles.
-### Define the user defined profile files
+### Define the user defined profile "${path.root}/profiles.json" file
- Create a profile "xxx_profiles.json" file to specified to the three user define profiles: network profile, network config profile and module config profile based on the specified format show below
+ Create a profile "profiles.json" file at TF root directory to specified to the three user define profiles: network profile, network config profile and module config profile.
+When terraform apply command is executed on any IPM user case ns modules, the user defined profiles in the "${path.root}/profiles.json"shall be merged with the system defined network profiles.
+Below are the specified formats for the user defined profiles.
 ```
  variable network_profiles {
   type = map(object({network_config_profile = optional(string), hub_config_profile: optional(string), leaf_config_profile: optional(string)}))